mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 ---

-We recently improved the initial load time of an Ember.js app for mobile clients, by using [Ember Engines](http://ember-engines.com/) and extracting functionality and leveraging that to lazily loaded parts of the app's code.
+We recently improved the initial load time of an Ember.js app for mobile clients, by using [Ember Engines](http://ember-engines.com/) and leveraging that to lazily loaded parts of the app's code.
 In this blog post we're going to show how we extracted the engine out of the app and discuss some smaller issues we ran into along the way and how we solved them.
 So let's dive right in!

 <!--break-->

 #### Status quo

 The app is a mobile ticket counter for rail tickets.
-The basic flow through the app is as follows: a user enters an origin and arrival station and specifies the dates and companions of the journey.
+The basic flow through the app is as follows: a user enters an departure and arrival station and specifies the dates and passengers of the journey.
 After a search is initiated the results are shown, a specific trip is chosen, details like seating preference and passenger details are entered, the payment is processed and at the end, the details of the booked trip are shown and the purchased tickets can be